Skip to content

 How to Work with Dates in COBOL Working with dates is a critical part of COBOL programming, especially in business systems handling transactions, reports, and records.
 This guide covers COBOL date handling…

-Imagine an application processes thousands of log files every night.
-The results are important, but not urgent.
-If a job fails today, it can run again tomorrow.
-This is where Preemptible VMs…
+Imagine an application that processes thousands of log files every night.
+The results are important, but they are not urgent.
+If a job fails today, it can simply run again tomorrow.
+This…

 Binary Authorization and Container Threat Detection in GCP

-Consider the scenario: Your team just finished building a brand-new application.
-The code passed tests, the container image was pushed, and you’re about to deploy it to production on Google Kubernetes Engine…
+Imagine this scenario.
+Your team has just finished building a brand-new application.
+The code passed all tests, the container image was pushed successfully, and you’re ready to deploy it to production on…

-Infrastructure as Code (IaC) is a modern cloud best practice that lets you create, manage, and update cloud resources using code instead of clicking in the console.
-Instead of manually configuring servers,…
+Infrastructure as Code in Google Cloud is a modern cloud best practice that allows organizations to create, manage, and update cloud resources using code instead of manual configuration.
+As cloud environments scale,…

 Overview of Google Cloud Storage Types